m-wojnar/reinforced-lib/docs/source/getting_started.rst

 The logging module provides a simple and powerful API for visualizing and analyzing running algorithm or watching the training process.
 You can monitor observations passed to the agent, the agents state, and basic metrics in real time.
-Below is the simplest example of using the build-in logger ``StdoutLogger``:
+Below is the simplest example of using the built-in logger ``StdoutLogger``:

 .. code-block:: python